 Performance and security

-Older plugins and plugins that are not actively maintained can have uncorrected issues that affect security (such as poor output escaping), or performance (such as queries that do not scale).
-Scanning a plugin’s code with PHPCS can help to reveal some of these issues, but manually reviewing the plugin’s code may also be needed and beneficial.
+Older plugins—and plugins that are not actively maintained—can have uncorrected issues that affect security (such as poor output escaping), or performance (such as queries that do not scale).
+Scanning a plugin’s code with PHPCS can help to reveal some of these issues.
+Manually reviewing a plugin’s code may also be needed and beneficial.

-Feedback from the PHPCS scan should be reviewed, and decide how to act on it, including the possibility of seeking out a similar plugin with higher code quality.
-A guide to working with feedback from the VIP Code Analysis Bot or PHPCS is available for reference.
+Feedback from the PHPCS scan should be reviewed, and decisions should be made on how to act on the feedback.
+This includes the possibility of seeking out a similar plugin with higher code quality.

-The VIP Code Analysis Bot performs the same PHPCS scan in a Pull Request that is available at any time by installing PHPCS and using the
+The VIP Code Analysis Bot performs the same PHPCS scan using the

 Testing on the VIP Platform